PolusAI/image-tools/polus-k-means-clustering-plugin/README.md

 ## Options

-This plugin takes eight input argument and one output argument:
+This plugin takes four input argument if methods other than 'Manual' is selected else three input arguments and one output argument:

 | Name                   | Description             | I/O    | Type   |
 |------------------------|-------------------------|--------|--------|